2017ht01561/my-repo1/README.md

 # my-repo1
-// this line was modified for merge conflicts
+// this line was modified for merge conflicts1